top of page

 Are cordless cellular shades required for french door installations?

 Cordless operation is strongly recommended for french door installations to eliminate cord entanglement hazards in high-traffic areas.
 Most manufacturers design their french door cellular shade systems with cordless operation as the standard configuration.
+Homeowners curious about the full benefits of going cordless can read our guide on What Are Cordless Shades A Complete Guide For Delmarva Homes for more detail.

 Can I install cellular shades on rental property french doors?